finotes/finotes.github.io/_posts/2018-02-09-kotlin-docs.md

     }
 }
 ```
+##### Step 2.
 Now run the application in a simulator or real android device (with network connection).

+##### Step 3.
-Once the application opens up, open [fi.notes dash](https://app.finotes.com/FinotesRS/#/tickets).
+Once the application opens up, open [finotes dash](https://app.finotes.com/#/tickets).
 The issue that we raised should be reported.

 In-case the issue is not listed, make sure the right app and platform is selected at the top of the dashboard.
-To fix the test issue not synced to the server, [Click Here](https://finotes.github.io/2018/02/28/test-issue-not-synced-java).
+##### If you still cant find the issue in fintoes dashboard, [Click Here](https://finotes.github.io/2018/02/28/test-issue-not-synced-java).

-If the error still persists, do contact us at [fi.notes contact email](mailto:support@finotes.com) or you may use the chat support at the bottom right corner.

 <span style="color:red">*You should remove the Fn.reportIssue() call, else every time the app is run, an issue will be reported.*</span>